Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 There enters the Chief UX screwer Mr.Leave Jobless wearing a black turtle neck sporting a frameless glass.
 He comes in, sits there and starts asking critical questions to enable better experience and add immense value to the product.

 Leave Jobless:
-- We should not expain the product to the user because if we have to then we have failed, so there should be no user manuals
+- We should not explain the product to the user because if we have to then we have failed, so there should be no user manuals
 - Product should not have a fixed color scheme, it has to adapt according to the mood of the user
 - Users should get addicted to the product and should not be able to go out of it
 - Not even a single pixel should be off the track
 - We should personalize the experience for each kid since each kid is unique
-- We should touch the lives of these kids appropriately and add value, meaning to their lives through our product
+- We should touch the lives of these kids _appropriately_ and add value, meaning to their lives through our product

 Mad & Hundred: It is lunch time shall we order some pizza?